ColdShadow80/xls_to_xlsx_converter/README.md

 3. Attach the `.xls` file as form-data in the request.
 4. The response will contain the `.xlsx` file, which you can use in subsequent Power Automate steps.

+## Power Automate Integration Steps
+Set Up HTTP Request: In Power Automate, use the HTTP action to POST your .xls file to the /convert endpoint of your hosted API.
+Attach the File: Use the file data in the request body with the multipart/form-data format.
+Receive the Response: The response will be an .xlsx file, which you can save or process further within Power Automate.

 ## License

 MIT License